 This method is especially effective for managing large volumes of energy.

+Pumped hydroelectric plants —also known as gigabatteries— are the most efficient storage system for very large installations.
 Pumping works with two interconnected reservoirs in a closed circuit: during off-peak hours, water is pumped to the upper reservoir, storing potential energy, and during peak hours, it is released to generate electricity by descending through reversible turbines.

 Iberdrola has become a leader in large-scale energy storage using pumped hydroelectric technologies.